Installation / Photography March – April 2013 London

 This project aims to change the visual orientation from the general image of London to the missing parts, such as the common image of unpopular neighbourhoods like Peckham.
 For this aim, I have tried to criticize three related topics:

-- There is a similar approach in the art world, attempting to bring these isolated images of neighbourhoods to galleries and museums.
+- There is a similar approach in the art world, attempting to bring these isolated images of neighborhoods to galleries and museums.
 I have precisely tried to not to do this.

 - In this project, I have used the popular kitsch aesthetic of touristic postcards, with photos from Peckham.
 The content of these photos is the missing image of London on normal post cards, but the slogan is the same: I LOVE LONDON